RequestFinance/demo-api/README.md

 # Request Finance API Demo

 This repository shows the basics to integrate the Request Finance API.
-It uses NextJS, but the configuration will be similar whatever the framework or language
+It provides two examples, one with Express, another one with NextJS.

 ## Getting Started
 ### Create a Request Finance account